ads2280/open-clio/README.md

 If no time filtering is specified, defaults to last 1 hour.

 You must also specify:
-- `sample`: the maximum number of examples or runs to return (capped at 2000 currently)
+- `sample`: the maximum number of runs to return (capped at 2000 currently)

 Additionally, you can include:
 - `hierarchy`: How many clusters to create at each level and how many levels total [base_level, middle_level, top_level] (3 levels in this example)
-- `summary_prompt`: Pass in a specific part of the example or run to summarize (for example {{run}} or {{example.inputs}}) and instruct an LLM how to summarize it.
+- `summary_prompt`: Pass in a specific part of the run to summarize (for example {{run.inputs}} or {{run.outputs}}) and instruct an LLM how to summarize it.
 Defaults to summarizing run inputs and outputs.
 - `save_path`: Where to save the results
-- `partitions`: overarching areas to sort your examples or runs into
+- `partitions`: overarching areas to sort your runs into
 - `filter_string`: Filter string to apply when loading runs from a project (e.g., "eq(run_type, 'llm')" to only include LLM runs)
 - `max_concurrency`: Maximum number of concurrent operations (default: 5)